mhahsler/arules/docs/measures.md

-Leverage measures the difference of $X$ and $Y$ appearing together in the data set and what would be expected if $X$ and $Y$ were statistically dependent.
-The rationale in a sales setting is to find out how many more units (items $X$ and $Y$ together) are sold than expected from the independent sells.
+Leverage measures the difference of $X$ and $Y$ appearing together in the data set and what would be expected if $X$ and $Y$ were statistically independent.
+In a sales setting, it describes how many more (or fewer) baskets contain both $X$ and $Y$ than expected under independence.

 Using minimum leverage thresholds incorporates at the same time an implicit frequency constraint.
-E.g., for setting a min. leverage thresholds to 0.01% (corresponds to 10 occurrences in a data set with 100,000 transactions) one first can use an algorithm to find all itemsets with min. support of 0.01% and then filter the found item sets using the leverage constraint.
+For example, with a minimum leverage threshold of 0.01% (corresponding to 10 occurrences in a data set with 100,000 transactions), one can first find all itemsets with minimum support of 0.01% and then filter the resulting itemsets using the leverage constraint.
 Because of this property, leverage also can suffer from the rare item problem.

-Leverage is a unnormalized version of the [phi correlation coefficient](#phi-correlation-coefficient).
+Leverage is an unnormalized version of the [phi correlation coefficient](#phi).

-**Range:** $[-1, 1]$ (0 indicates independence)
+**Range:** $[-1/4, 1/4]$ (0 indicates independence)

 ## Lift {#lift}